dkrishnaveni26/How-to-prepare-Paneer-Butter-Masala/index.md

 4. Melt 3 tablespoon Butter in the same pan and add 1 tablespoon chilli powder.
 5. Add the smooth paste to the pan, add salt to taste and stir the gravy for a minute.
 6. Cover the pan with a lid for about *10 minutes*.
-7. After 10 minutes remove the lid, add chopped paneer and cook for about 3-5 minute.
+7. After 10 minutes open the lid, add chopped paneer and cook for about 3-5 minute.
 8. Remove the curry from heat and garnish with freshly chopped corriander.
 9. Delicious Paneer Butter Masala is ready to be served.